KVFD (AM)

 KVFD (1400 AM) is a radio station that broadcasts from Fort Dodge, Iowa.
 It airs a talk format.
-Local news and talk hosted by Mike Devine (local big-mouth).
+A local news and talk program is hosted by Mike Devine.

 History

 On March 15, 2009, KVFD changed its format from oldies to talk.

 KVFD is not to be confused with KFVD, a Los Angeles area station using a similar call sign from 1925 to 1955.